8base/old-documentation/8base-console/custom-functions/webhooks.md

 }
 ```
 {% hint style="info" %}
 ##### Getting the webhook URL

 In order to get your webhook URL after you have deployed it, run `8base describe [FUNCTION_NAME]` using the CLI.
 {% endhint %}

 ### Example

-Here is an example webhook with in code documentation to help you get started.
+Here is an example webhook with code documentation to help you get started.

 ```javascript
 // Import any dependencies